estfernan/boost/docs/preprocessing.rst

 Data Pre-processing
 =============================

-Before SV gene detection, there are several steps to prepare the data.
+Before SV gene detection, there are several steps to pre-process the data.

 Data Filtration
 ------------------------------

-Spots with fewer than ten total counts across all genes are excluded and genes with more than 90% zero read counts across all spots are dropped.
+Spots with fewer than ten total counts across all genes are excluded.
+In addition, genes with more than 90% zero read counts across all spots are dropped.
 ::
     # filter data
     filter.st <- function(count, sample_info, min_total = 10,min_percentage = 0.1){